Dark and Darker Cleric Guide

 Once the battle has started, you can start to pre-cast your heals such as Holy Light and Lesser Heal.
 This requires you to start casting the heal but holding it until your ally takes damage.
 This can help provide instant healing once your allies take damage.
 You can always cancel the spell cast by swapping weapons if needed.

 Judgement is also very powerful in PVP.
 Not only does it deal decent magic damage, but it slows targets that are hit by it.
 This can be good to help catch enemies that are running away or can help assist ranged DPS in your group kite enemies.

 As a Cleric, you will often be the initial target of other groups during combat.
 This is where your shield will come handy.
 Learning how to block well and counterstriking with your mace is your key to surviving long enough to support your team in battle.

-Sanctuary can be the most powerful spell in the clerics Spell book if used correctly.
+Sanctuary can be the most powerful spell in the cleric’s Spellbook if used correctly.
 The main thing to consider when casting Sanctuary is your environment and your positioning.
-Make sure to use Line of Sight tactics when possible and identify the group of enemies your going into combat with.
-Sanctuary can open your group up to disaster against ranged heavy compositions, especially if your in the open.
+Make sure to use Line of Sight tactics when possible and identify the group of enemies you’re going into combat with.
+Sanctuary can open your group up to disaster against ranged heavy compositions, especially if you’re in the open.

 Dark and Darker Cleric Guide Conclusion